duneanalytics/docs/docs/reference/v1-sunsetting.md

 Queries can still be run, but no changes can be made.

 **4. Step(End)**
-No new data will be ingested into the V1 databases, decommission complete.
+No new data will be ingested and no new query executions on V1 databases, decommission complete.
 Queries have to be forked and adjusted to V2.

 ## Decommissioning Schedule for Dune V1 Databases